Ackee-Blockchain/trident/documentation/docs/features/fuzzing-statistics.md

-# Fuzzing statistics
+# Fuzzing Statistics

+Trident allows you to see statistics after the fuzzing session ended.

 !!! important

-    In order to show statistics of fuzzing session (statistics are displayed after the fuzzing session ended), set `fuzzing_with_stats` within the Trident.toml to `true`.
+    In order to show statistics set `fuzzing_with_stats` within the `Trident.toml` to `true`.

     ```toml
     [fuzz]